simplex-chat/simplexmq/protocol/overview.md

 ## SimpleX objectives

-1. Provide *messaging infrastructure* (COMMENT the idea here is that servers on their own or agents+servers can be used for applications other than chat, but also that chat will be used to build the applications upon, e.g. with interactive chat widgets that can distribute some part of their state and respond to commands - something similar to what I did in the past for content publishing...
-In the context of this doc it's the former) for distributed applications.
+1. Provide messaging infrastructure for chat and other distributed applications, both applications other than chat and applications built on top of chat.
 This infrastructure needs to have the following qualities:

+ABOVE IS CORRECTED BASED ON THE COMMENT: It's unclear to me if you mean that the _chat_ is the infrastructure that applications build on.  i.e. the chat layer (which is built on the agent layer (i think?) which is built on SimpleX Messaging queues) itself is intended to be built upon and used by applications like e.g. WhatsApp.

-   - Security against passive and active (man-in-the-middle) attacks: the parties should have reliable end-to-end encryption and be able to identify and to some extent compensate for the presence of the active attacker who may modify, delete or add messages.
+   - Security against passive and active (man-in-the-middle) attacks: the parties should have reliable end-to-end encryption and be able to identify  the presence of the active attacker who modified, deleted or added messages.

-   - Privacy: *network server operators should have no ability to read or modify messages without detection* (COMMENT redundant), and it should be impossible or hard to infer the contacts the users communicate with.
-Non-malicious network operators should retain no record of participants communications.
+   - Privacy: protect against traffic correlation attacks to determine the contacts that the users communicate with.

+ABOVE IS CORRECTED BASED ON THE COMMENT: If you're going to use a word like 'hard' it's a bit of a red flag because typically people have very different definitions of 'hard'.
+And usually the protocol designer's version is much weaker than the critic's.
+Similarly "to some extent compensate".
+This type of content really makes section better suited for a different location.
+Maybe a different document, maybe after the threat model.

    - Reliability: the messages should be delivered even if some participating network servers or receiving clients fail, with “at least once” delivery guarantee.